Affiliate links on Android Authority may earn us a commission. Learn more.

-Safety and security with Airbnb: Pay attention to reviews
+3. Safety and security with Airbnb: Pay attention to reviews

-Airbnb vs hotels: Pricing, comfort, suitability
+4. Airbnb vs. hotels: Pricing, comfort, suitability

 Sometimes private rooms in real houses are great for this too.
 It’s basically staying with the locals you might meet.

-What is Airbnb Plus?
+6. What is Airbnb Plus?

 Airbnb Plus is a way to find higher-class homes and stays for guests.
 The Plus program approved these Airbnb homes for offering better quality and service.
-Qualifying homes have hosts that accept most bookings, don’t cancel last minute, have higher scoring reviews left, and offer either an entire home or a private room with a private bathroom.
+Qualifying homes have hosts that accept most bookings, don’t cancel last minute, have higher scoring reviews (4.8+), and provide either an entire house or a private room with a private bathroom.
 Guests will get special treatment, in-person welcoming, and premium support.

-Airbnb: Fees and payments
+7. Fees and payments

 In any case, even after the room rate and various fees, Airbnbs can remain cheap options.

-Don’t get caught up in review fluff, look for real details
+Don’t get caught up in review fluff; look for real details

 Airbnb customer service

-If you have a problem with a host (or guest), Airbnb can and will help, but customer service isn’t as easy as just ringing a number.
+If you have a problem with a host or guest, Airbnb can and will help, but customer service isn’t as easy as just ringing a number.